nf-core/eager/docs/usage.md

 ### `--run_genotyping`

 Turns on genotyping to run on all post-dedup and downstream BAMs.
-For example if `--run_pmdtools` and `--trim_bam` are both supplied, the genotyper will be run on all three deduplication, pmd and trim bam BAM files.
+For example if `--run_pmdtools` and `--trim_bam` are both supplied, the genotyper will be run on all three BAM files i.e. post-deduplication, post-pmd and post-trimmed BAM files.

 ## `--genotyping_tool`